Car Brands and the Companies they Belong to

 Groupe PSA

-The French Groupe PSA, like the Italo-American Fiat Chrysler Automobiles, existed only until 2021.
-Then these two groups merged, forming the transnational corporation Stellantis.
-Before joining forces with FCA, PSA was considered one of the largest European automakers after Volkswagen.
-It owned a vast list of automotive brands because it bought companies worldwide – from the Indian Hindustan Ambassador to the British Vauxhall Motors.
+The French Groupe PSA, like the Italian-American Fiat Chrysler Automobiles, existed only until 2021.
+The two groups then merged to form the multinational corporation Stellantis.
+Prior to its merger with FCA, PSA was considered one of the largest European automakers after Volkswagen.
+It owned a huge list of car brands as it bought companies all over the world, from India’s Hindustan Ambassador to Britain’s Vauxhall Motors.

-The first major acquisition was the bankrupt Citroën.
-It was after its joining Peugeot SA in 1976 that Groupe PSA was formed.
+The first major acquisition was bankrupt Citroën.
+It was after its merger with Peugeot SA in 1976 that Groupe PSA was formed.
 In 1978, the company paid $1 for the bankrupt Chrysler Europe and replaced it with the Talbot brand.
-Another important milestone in PSA’s history was the creation of an alliance with General Motors in 2012.
+Another major milestone in PSA’s history was the formation of an alliance with General Motors in 2012.

-Before the disappearance of the Groupe PSA, giving way to Stellantis, it owned:
+Before the disappearance of Groupe PSA, giving way to Stellantis, it owned:

-• Vauxhall – one of the oldest automotive brands in the United Kingdom, a twin of Opel.
-It produces passenger and commercial vehicles.
+• Vauxhall – one of the UK’s oldest car brands, twinned with Opel.
+Produces passenger cars and commercial vehicles.

-• Opel – a German car brand sold in more than 60 countries worldwide.
+• Opel is a German car brand sold in more than 60 countries.

-• DS – a French manufacturer of sophisticated and technologically advanced vehicles for premium-class enthusiasts.
+• DS – French manufacturer of refined and technologically advanced cars for premium enthusiasts.

-• Peugeot – a leader in the French automotive industry, offering a wide range of hatchbacks, sedans, station wagons, crossovers, plug-in hybrids, and electric vehicles.
+• Peugeot is a leader in the French automotive industry, offering a wide range of hatchbacks, sedans, station wagons, crossovers, plug-in hybrids, and electric cars.

 Renault–Nissan–Mitsubishi Alliance